erichlof/THREE.js-PathTracing-Renderer/README.md

 Click for demo -> https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer.html

 <h2>FEATURES</h2>
-* Real-time realistic Path tracing in your browser - even on your smartphone!
+* Real-time realistic Path Tracing in your Chrome browser - even on your smartphone! ( What?! )
 * First-Person camera navigation through the 3D scene
 * When camera is still, switches to HQ progressive rendering mode
-* If your device (most desktops / laptops) supports FLOAT texture buffers, the render accumulation will converge at around 15,000 samples.
-If your device does not support FLOAT textures (most 2016 smartphones / tablets unfortunately still), it will default to a U-Byte texture and will still produce a nice image, but won't be as physically accurate as the HQ desktop/laptop rendering.
+* The accumulated render image will converge at around 10,000 samples.
 * Supports most primitives: Spheres, Planes, Discs, Quads, and Triangles (Other quadrics such as Cylinder, Cone, Ellipse, possibly even surfaces and NURBS, coming soon)
 * Any supported shape can be an Area Light!
 * Both Reflections (mirror) and Refractions (glass, water) are supported.